Business Taxes

 • The tax for businesses with a seating capacity over 150 is $500.

-Payment of the tax is remitted with the annual filing by January 31 each year.
+The annual license tax for bondsmen is $30.
+Payment of the tax is remitted with the annual online filing by March 1 each year.
+Failure to file and pay will result in a 10 percent penalty.

-• The tax amount for circuses, dog and pony shows, trained animal shows and menageries or other similar shows is $50 per day or $250 per week.
+• The tax amount for circuses, dog and pony shows, trained animal shows and other similar shows is $50 per day or $250 per week.

 • The tax amount for carnivals that DO NOT require a special use permit is $200 per day or $1,000 per week.